tytydraco/yessleep/out/How_I_Met_Your_Mother.md

 *...CHANGING me.*

 In that infinity-- which must have felt like no time at all to her-- all that I was felt like it had been washed away by ancient storms.
-Not eroded, but *transformed.*
+Not eroded, but washed clean-- *transformed.*

 *...And I became your father.*

 "HONEY!
 KIDS!
 DINNER'S READY.
 WASH UP FIRST!"

+"..."

 "...Actually Mom, can you hold on five more minutes?"